25 Interesting Facts About Libya

 7. The name Libya stems from an ancient tribe called the Libu, first mentioned in texts from the 13th century BC.

-8. During World War II, Italy was ousted by the Allied forces.
+8. During World War II, the Allied forces ousted Italy.
 France and Britain administered the country until 1951 when Libya became independent under King Idris I.

-9. Libya has Africa’s largest and the world’s ninth-largest proven oil reserves, with 48 billion barrels in 2019.
+9. Libya has Africa’s largest proven oil reserves, with 48 billion barrels in 2021.
+It ranks in the world’s top 10 countries for proven oil reserves.

-10. Following independence, Libya was divided into three regions – Tripolitania, Cyrenaica and Fezza – which are represented in Libya’s flag of three horizontal stripes of red, black and green.
-The flag also features a star and crescent which are symbolic of Islam, as is green.
+10. Following independence, Libya was divided into three regions—Tripolitania, Cyrenaica, and Fezza—which are represented in Libya’s flag, which has three horizontal stripes of red, black, and green.
+The flag also features a star and crescent, which are symbolic of Islam, as is green.

 The flag of Libya today